Te Tiriti o Waitangi policy

 He Whakaputanga o te Rangatiratanga o Niu Tīreni

 This policy recognises the critical importance of He Whakaputanga o te Rangatiratanga o Niu Tireni 1835 ꟷ known in English as the Declaration of Independence of the United Tribes of New Zealand.
-This assertion of sovereignty by Māori underpinned the drafting and adoption of Te Tiriti o Waitangi some 5 years later.
+This assertion of sovereignty by Māori underpinned the drafting and adoption of Te Tiriti o Waitangi some five years later.
 Te Tiriti established the terms and conditions of British settlement and reaffirmed Māori sovereignty already articulated through He Whakaputanga.

 Te Tiriti o Waitangi